Key determinants of employee value in organisations

 psychological state operationalised by the maintenance, intensity, and

-direction of cognitive, emotional, and behavioural energy
+direction of cognitive, emotional, and behavioural energy.
+This

 definition suggested employee engagement as a work related psychology.